-Funds: The operating fund is used to report all of the Library's basic services.
-The Library has one operating fund, which is the general fund.
-This fund's focus is on (1) cash and other financial resources that can be readily converted to cash, and (2) balances left at year-end that are available for spending.
-Consequently, the operating fund statements provide a near or short-term view of the Library's finances that helps the reader determine whether there are more or less financial resources that can be spent in the near future to finance Library programs.
+Fund - Within accounting principles generally accepted in the United States of America (the "GAAP"), an operating fund is used to report all of an entity's basic services.
+The Library has one operating fund, which is the General Fund, where the focus is on (1) cash and other financial resources that can be readily converted to cash and (2) balances left at year-end that are available for spending.
+Consequently, the General Fund's statements provide a near or short-term view of the Library's finances that helps the reader determine whether there are more or less financial resources that can be spent in the near future to finance Library programs.
 Because this information does not encompass the additional long-term focus of the government-wide statements, additional information is provided in a reconciliation statement of the operating funds that explains the relationship (or differences) between them.
-The basic operating fund financial statements can be found on pages 13 through 16 of this annual financial report.
+The General Fund's financial statements can be found on pages 12 through 15 of this annual financial report.

-Notes to the financial statements: The notes to the financial statements provide additional information that is essential to a full understanding of the financial information provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 17 through 38 of this annual financial report.
+Notes to the Financial Statements - The notes to the financial statements provide additional information that is essential to a full understanding of the financial information provided in the financial statements and can be found on pages 16 through 35 of this annual financial report.